Workers’ Compensation Injuries

 - Defective machinery or equipment

-- Welding and cutting accidents
+- Welding & cutting accidents

 Repetitive Stress Injuries

+The most frequent repetitive stress injuries are tendinitis and bursitis.
 If you have a repetitive stress injury related to tasks performed at work, contact an Emery Reddy Workers’ Compensation lawyer for a free case analysis.

 Carpal Tunnel Syndrome